jaspy/telegrach/README.md

 Run server
 ```
-cd server/
+cd server &&
 FLASK_ENV=development flask run
 ```

-Run front
+By default, server starts on `3000` port.
+You can change that in `server/.env`

+Open new shell and run front
 ```
-cd client/
+cd client &&
 npm run serve
 ```

+Check `localhost:8080`

 ## Running the tests

 ```
-cd server/
+cd server &&
 FLASK_ENV=testing flask test
 ```

 ## Deployment

+Before deploy, make sure that client has correct server host and port in `client/.env`.

-Building frontend and put it into `server/public`
+Build frontend and put it into `server/public`
 ```
 cd client/
 npm run build
 ```

-Then, run flask with static serving from `server/public/`
+And run flask in `production` mode which also provides static serving from `server/public/`
 ```
 cd server/
 FLASK_ENV=production flask run